GEWIS/gewisweb/README.md

 locally.
 For that, follow the next steps:

 - Install nodejs and npm (npm should be bundled with node).
+- Install Ruby and the Sass gem `gem install sass`
 - Install grunt-cli globally, `npm install -g grunt-cli`
 - Install local dependencies (in the directory of the GEWIS Website), `npm install`